yasin-erkan/Flex-dashboard_Angular20/README.md

 ---

-**Note**: This is a learning project that is updated daily to explore and implement various Angular features and best practices.
+**Note**: This  is gonna be updated daily to explore and implement various Angular features and best practices.